Park Yeong-hun

 Park Yeong-hun (박영훈, born April 1, 1985), also known as Park Young-hoon and Pak Yeong-hoon, is a South Korean professional Go player.

 Biography

 Park Yeong-hun was born in Seoul.
 He is a professional Go player in the Hanguk Kiwon.

 He is the youngest ever Korean 9 dan, promoted when he was only 19 years old.
-Due to the new rules set by the Hanguk Kiwon, Park moved up from 1 dan to 9 in only 4 years 7 months, which is the fastest progress ever.
+Due to the new rules set by the Hanguk Kiwon, Park moved up from 1 dan to 9 in only 4 years and 7 months, which is the fastest progress ever.

-Much of this was due to him winning the Fujitsu Cup in 2004, when he was at 4 dan.
+Much of this was due to him winning the Fujitsu Cup in 2004 when he was at 4 dan.
 This also earned him exemption from military service.

 His hobbies include tennis and playing Tetris.

 Titles and runners-up

 He ranks #8 in total number of titles in Korea.